 The site has all sorts of filters, letting you narrow down your search by things like whether or not the building offers parking, if it includes a locker, and what buildings are available.
 You can even sort by age of the building!
 The website also has some helpful analytics on every listing so that you know how many apartments are currently available in each location.

 If you’re condo hunting with a realtor, chances are they’ve guided you to this website.
 Find your dream home by narrowing down your search with preferences of budget, bedrooms, bathrooms and number of days on the market.

 This website is your go-to for finding a place to live near any location, workplace, school or point of interest.
 You can filter the search results by bedrooms, price, whether a property is pet-friendly, smoking or non-smoking, or selecting specific property management firms.

 Look beyond the newest condos.

 Check out older buildings.

 A bonus?
-Older homes and apartment buildings are often owned by “career landlords” who are actively involved in maintaining the building, Klaas notes.
+Older homes and apartment buildings are often owned by “career landlords” who actively maintain the building.